michaeltlombardi/pentola-book/manuscript/04-supplication/b-miracles.md

 The exact effects are up to the referee and player to decide but will automatically be detected by any creatures who are nearby.

 Performing a miracle is automatically successful.
-No dice need be rolled, no chance of a fumble or critical either.
+No dice need be rolled, no chance of a botch or critical either.
 Miracles do not cost any PP and always take only a single action to perform.

 A character can dismiss any miracle they have performed as a single action.